deuscode/twitch_viewer/README.md

-# twitch_viewer
+# twitch viewer
 Small web app utilizing the Twitch API to show availability of streams.
+You will be able to enter in streams and see if those streams are either online, offline, or does not exist.